SMC242/uni-notes/cs/Distributed Systems/Multithreading.md

 1. Fork: branch off a new thread
 2. Execute...
 3. Join: wait for a thread to finish

+# Critical regions
+- Areas where shared resources must be consistent
+	- E.G reading a shared value

 # Green threads
 - Threads managed by the runtime instead of the operating system